zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 sidebar_position: 4
 ---

-# Zeta Swap
+# Swap

 ## Overview

-In this tutorial you will write a contract that allows users to swap native tokens from one connected chain to another through ZetaChain.
+In this tutorial you will write a cross-chain swap contract that allows users to transfer native tokens from one of the connected chains to ZetaChain, swap them for a ZRC-20 representation of a token on another chain, and withdraw the tokens to the recipient address on the target chain.

-High-level overview:

-1. A `ZetaSwapV2.sol` contract is created and deployed to ZetaChain.
-2. A user wants to swap tMATIC from Polygon Mumbai to gETH on Goerli.
-3. A user transfers a native gas token (in this example, tMATIC) to a specific address (called TSS) on Mumbai.
-The `data` value of the token transfer transaction contains the following information:
-   1. address of the ZetaSwapV2 contract on Zetachain
-   2. recipients address (defaults to the sender's address)
-   3. destination token address
-   4. minimal output amount (not covered in this tutorial, set to 0)
-4. ZetaChain detects the token transfer transaction and triggers the `onCrossChainCall()` function of the ZetaSwapV2 contract.
-5. `onCrossChainCall()` does the following:
-   1. calls the UniswapV2 router contract (Uniswap contracts have already been deployed to ZetaChain), specifically `swapExactTokensForTokens` to swap tMATIC represented on ZetaChain as a ZRC20 for gETH also represented as a ZRC20.
-   2. calls ZetaChain's `withdraw` to withdraw native gas token (gETH) on the destination chain (Goerli).

-## Set up your environment
+## Set Up Your Environment

+Clone the Hardhat contract template:

 ```
 git clone https://github.com/zeta-chain/template